rayan-pasha/Web_Pokedex/README.md

 ### Project Description

 This project is a interactive web gallery based on the Pokémon franchise.
-The site displays the first gen starter Pokémon's in a dynamic format.
+The site displays the 1st generation starter Pokémon along with their evolutions.
-User can click view to see details of the Pokémon such as their name and type.
+User can click on a pokemon view to see details of the Pokémon such as their name and type.
+This application was created using HTML, CSS, and JavaScript

 ### Demo